During the fast-moving consideration phase, buyers may feel pressured to sign an unconditional contract.

 Risks of signing an unconditional contract

-Signing an unconditional contract comes with various risks that can be both costly and disastrous — property purchases involves huge financial costs and should be approached cautiously.
+Signing an unconditional contract comes with significant risks and thus it should be approached cautiously.

-We’ve outlined some of the risks that are posed by entering into an unconditional contract:
+We’ve outlined some of the common risks that are posed by entering into an unconditional contract:

 Overvaluation

 Overestimating the property’s value can lead to spending significantly more money than intended.
-If the property’s value is decidedly lower than the purchase price, buyers may not even have the right to proceed with the contract, and the lender may decide not to provide the finance amount due to the lack of sufficient equity in the property to secure the loan.
+If the property’s value is decidedly lower than the purchase price, the lender can refuse finance or lower the loan amount due to the lack of sufficient equity in the property to secure the loan.

 Lack of sufficient finances

-By making an unconditional offer, there’s a risk that the financial lender may end up not providing the approval on the requested loan or may not be able to send the funds in time for the settlement to be completed successfully.
-If this happens, the buyer may not be able to settle the property and will lose their original deposit.
+By enter into an unconditional contract before securing finance, there’s a risk that the lender may end up not providing the approval for the requested loan.
+If this happens, the buyer may not be able to settle the property and lose their deposit.
+The seller can also pursue legal action to force the sale or sue for damages.

 Issues with the property